 - Install Motorola drivers: Click to download

-- Setup Android SDK for adb and Fastboot: Click to view guide
+- Setup Android SDK for adb and Fastboot: Click to view the guide

 Download and extract the tools package (Filename: Droid-Turbo-Block-Bloat-Ware.zip): Link | Mirror